Purdue-ECE-461/project-2-project-2-21/README.md

 # Files and Folders
 /server/: Contains the RESTful API
->Source/App: Contains the server code to implement route handling.
+> Source/App: Contains the server code to implement route handling.<br>
->Source/Run: Contains the executable to host the server.
+> Source/Run: Contains the executable to host the server.<br>
->Tests: Contains the unit tests that check the implemented routes.
+> Tests: Contains the unit tests that check the implemented routes.<br>

 /scoring/: Contains scripts related to scoring functions and test code.
 >install.py: Installs dependencies based on depend.txt.